jakenguyen0118/ruby-classes-lecture/ruby-classes-part2/README.md

 That's it.
 As you can see, attr_accessor defines both the getter and the setter.

-### Note :astonished:
+**Note:**

-attr_accessor is used when you want to have both a setter and getter defined for you. attr_writer is rarely used as there aren't many cases when you want a class to write to an instance variable but not have access to it. attr_reader is very commonly used to provide access to an instance variable but not allow it to be changed directly.
+> attr_accessor is used when you want to have both a setter and getter defined for you. attr_writer is rarely used as there aren't many cases when you want a class to write to an instance variable but not have access to it. attr_reader is very commonly used to provide access to an instance variable but not allow it to be changed directly.

 ## Questions?
 <p>